-Decontamination at the start of radiation sickness treatment prevents further distribution of radioactive materials and lowers the risk of internal contamination from inhalation, ingestion or open wounds.
+Decontamination prevents further distribution of radioactive materials and lowers the risk of internal contamination from inhalation, ingestion or open wounds.

 Treatment for damaged bone marrow

-If you have severe damage to bone marrow, radiation sickness treatment may also include transfusions of red blood cells or blood platelets.
+If you have severe damage to bone marrow, you may also receive transfusions of red blood cells or blood platelets.